For the brisket

 - Zest of 1 large orange

-Preheat boiler to high.
+Preheat broiler to high.
 Pat beef dry with paper towels and season with salt and pepper.
 Place in large roasting pan and broil, turning once, until browned on both sides, 8 to 10 minutes.
 Transfer brisket to a plate.
-Reduce oven temperature to 300ºF.
+Turn off the broiler and turn the oven to bake at 300°F.

 Heat oil in roasting pan over two burners on medium-high heat.
 Add onions and garlic and cook, stirring occasionally, just until the onions begin to soften, about 4 to 5 minutes.
 Stir in tomatoes, 1 cup water, vinegar, brown sugar, and tomato paste and bring to a simmer.
 Return brisket to pan and spoon onions on top.
 Liquid should come about halfway up brisket; add more water as needed.
 Cover tightly with aluminum foil.